Home > when to plant hydrangeas in tennessee

 Preparing the Planting Site

-Ensure the soil is well-draining with a pH 5.5-6.5.
+Ensure the well-draining soil pH is 5.5-6.5.
 Hydrangeas love dappled sunlight.
 So choose a spot with some morning sun and shaded in the harsh afternoon.
 Your plants will produce an abundance of colorful blooms.

 Be sure to space your hydrangeas correctly.
 This is typically 3 to 10 feet apart, depending on the variety.
 The space allows for their mature size without overcrowding.